Everyone knows them, the dozens of remains of parts of the former Atlantic Wall (defense line) in the dunes and along the coast.

 The story of Jansje Schong

-All residents of Egmond aan Zee were evacuated during the Second World War.
+All residents of Egmond aan Zee were evacuated during World War II.

-The nearby Heiloo provided shelter for many people, but danger reigned there too.
+Nearby Heiloo offered shelter to many people, but danger prevailed there as well.

 Watch the video for the full story.